Hi, I'm @Gondola a new customer of TalkTalk - when this was written in October 2016.

 Where I live we have a community email.
 It's brilliant.
 Sharing notices about events and opportunities, neighbourhood watch info and requests for help drawing on the combined strength of the whole community.
 It brings us together.
 Our community strength accelerated the fibre broadband rollout to our homes.

 Community works.
-I had fantastic support from Community when I was a new customer.
-I'm now 'paying it forward' helping other customers.
+I had fantastic help from Community when I was a new customer.
+I'm now 'paying it forward' supporting other customers as one of the team here on Community.

 Accessibility is important to TalkTalk and YouView enabling everyone to enjoy new levels of choice and interactivity brought by connecting our TVs to broadband.